Tony Mitton: Honours and other notable activities

 Tony Mitton won the 2014 Centre for Literacy in Primary Education (CLPE) poetry award (now called CLIPPA) for the poem "Wayland".
 Before that, he won the Nottinghamshire Children's Book Award, 1997, for "Royal Raps" and the silver award at the 2000 Nestlé Smarties Book Prize (book cited below).
 He served as a judge for the CLPE poetry award in 2005 and 2006.
 His work has been included in the Children's Poetry Archive.
 It has also been included in anthologies such as the OUP-published Kersplosh, Kersplash, Kersplat!
 Funny Poems. edited by Ron Heapy.
 Mitton collaborated with the Hallé Orchestra, who made adaptations of several of Mitton's works (for example, their productions of "Dinosaurumpus" and "Gaia").
 "Dinosaurumpus" has also been performed by the Welsh National Opera.
 Mitton was a Member of the Society of Authors.
 His archive is held by the National Centre for Children's Books in Newcastle.
+His first full length novel, Potter's Boy, was published in 2017.